weilonge/fathom/README.md

 If you're in the midst of a tornado of rapid development and the fancy stuff is too slow, you can invoke `make test` to run "just the tests, ma'am".

-## Get Involved

-Join us in IRC at #fathom on irc.mozilla.org.

 ## Version History